-Our software testing tutorials are designed for beginners with little or no knowledge of software testing.
-With our manual testing tutorial, you will learn different types of testing, testing concepts and methodologies with a practical approach.
-We will start with the basics of software testing and as the course progresses, we will move to more advanced stuff.
+Our software testing tutorial is designed for beginners with little or no knowledge of software testing.
+With our manual testing tutorials, you will learn about the different types of testing, and testing concepts with a practical approach.

-Complete software testing course covering theoretical testing concepts.
-With this manual testing tutorial, you will understand the different testing jargon, learn test case creation using the different test case design techniques along with templates for creating test cases and logging defects.
+Complete software testing tutorial series covering the different theoretical and practical testing concepts.
+In addition, in this manual testing tutorial section, we will learn test case creation using the popular test case design techniques with the easy to understand examples.

 - What is Software Testing?